Lifechangers

-Lifechangers was an American half-hour daytime show hosted by Drew Pinsky.
+Lifechangers is an American half-hour daytime show hosted by Drew Pinsky.
 It premiered on September 19, 2011, as part of The CW Daytime.

 Overview

 The show featured Drew Pinsky and a panel of experts including celebrities and doctors, helping ordinary people who are dealing with conflicts in their lives, which could include relationship or addiction issues.

 Development

 It was announced in April 2011 that The CW had ordered Lifechangers to series.
 The show aired on weekdays at 3:00 ET/2:00 CT on The CW stations as part of The CW Daytime block, replacing The Tyra Banks Show repeats which aired during the 2010–2011 television season.
 An original episode aired in the first half-hour and an encore telecast in the second one.
 It was announced on August 4, 2011 that Maria Menounos will have on-air duties on the show.

 Production

 Lifechangers was produced by Warner Bros.'
 Telepictures Productions.
 Drew Pinsky served as executive producer alongside Lisa Gregorisch-Dempsey, who also created the series, and Howard Lapides.
 It was announced in March that former The Tyra Banks Show producer Rachel Miskowiec will co-produce.